Revised March 20, 2018

 Section 4.
 Working for a Candidate:

 Individual members of this organization may work for any candidate of their choice in contested Republican Primaries.
 No club shall publicly endorse or work for a known candidate of another party in a partisan or non-partisan race where a Republican is in the race.
-When more than one Republican is in a non-partisan or partisan race, no club, club President or Campaign Activities Chairman shall publicly endorse or work for any candidate in said race.
-If a club violates this policy, it shall be the responsibility of the TFRW Executive Committee to remove the Club from the Federation.
+When more than one Republican is in a non-partisan or partisan race, no club, club President or Campaign Activities Chairman shall publicly endorse or work for any candidate in said race Other than at a regular club meeting, a club is allowed to be involved in a voter education program or forum that concerns a non-partisan election if the candidate’s party affiliation is not announced.

 Section 5.
 Controversial Issues: